adrianocansian/DNS-Eyes-for-macOS/README.md

 A fully automated and comprehensive solution for continuous DNS server rotation on macOS Sequoia.
 Designed with a strong emphasis on privacy, security, and user convenience.

-This project builds upon and extends the core concepts introduced in **DNS Changer Eye** by [BullsEye0](https://github.com/BullsEye0/DNS_Changer_Eye), enhancing reliability, automation, and macOS integration.
+This project is conceptually inspired by  **DNS Changer Eye** by [BullsEye0](https://github.com/BullsEye0/DNS_Changer_Eye), (original Linux implementation by BullsEye0) and reimplemented for native macOS integration.

 The full article explaining the importance of DNS in ethical hacking can be found at [HackingPassion.com](https://hackingpassion.com/why-your-dns-settings-could-make-or-break-your-hacking-career/).